Assumption Catholic Church

 Congratulations

-To all parishioners who celebrated their birthdays or anniversaries this week.
+To all parishioners who celebrated their birthdays, anniversaries, weddings, and graduations this week.

 Condolences